 The most important aspect to prove is whether the defendant knew about the issue and took the necessary precautions to prevent it.
-The longer they knew about it, the more responsible they are for the accident.
+The longer they knew about it, the more responsible they are for the slip and fall accident.
 However, if the accident was the shopper’s fault such as when a customer drops a banana peel and slips right after, then the supermarket owner is not liable because he or she didn’t know about what happened or had sufficient time to find out about the slippery condition.

 Hazard warning sign

 Although slippery conditions are often difficult to avoid, there are times when the supermarket owner knows about some conditions that may cause an accident.
 For example, waxing the floor makes it slippery therefore the store owner should put up a sign warning shoppers about it.
 Failure to warn the clients can be used in court as evidence of negligence.

 Some important steps to take a slip and fall accident